hypebeast/dotfiles/README.md

   * Bootstrap script to setup a dev machine with all required packages and tools.
   * Scripts to install required packages with _brew_ and _cask_.
   * Support for macOS and Linux (Ubuntu).
+  * No dependencies, except Bash and gnu stow.

 ## Setup